1971 shooting of Dallas police officers

-The 1971 shooting of Dallas County and Ellis County Sheriff's Deputies (also known as the Trinity River Massacre) occurred on February 15, 1971, when Rene Guzman and Leonardo Lopez abducted five law enforcement officers in West Dallas, Texas, killing three officers and injuring one at a site near the Trinity River.
-One deputy was able to escape the shooting and call for help.
+On February 15, 1971, Rene Guzman and Leonardo Lopez abducted five law enforcement officers in West Dallas, Texas, United States, killing three of them and injuring a fourth at a site near the Trinity River.
+The fifth deputy was able to escape the shooting uninjured and call for help.
 Guzman and Lopez were suspects in a burglary in Ellis County, Texas, and the officers were obtaining consent-to-search forms when they were abducted.

 Guzman and Lopez were able to escape after the shootings, beginning a manhunt that led to their arrest in East Dallas.
 Guzman and Lopez were tried, found guilty, and sentenced to death.
 However, following issues in the court case and the death penalty being declared unconstitutional, they were given a retrial.
 Both were given four life sentences.
-Lopez was paroled in 1991, but was incarcerated again for a separate case.
+Lopez was paroled in 1991, but was incarcerated again for parole violations.

 Parties involved

 William Don Reese

 Deputy Sheriff William Reese was born on October 15, 1939, in Dallas, Texas, to H. G. Reese and Grace Watson.
 He served with the Big Spring police force before joining the Dallas County Sheriff's department in 1962.
 His funeral services were held at the First Baptist Church of Rockwall, and he was buried at Rockwall Cemetery.
 He had been steadily progressing within the ranks of his department before his death.
 He was survived by his parents and a brother.